 FQHC Look-Alikes meet all of the requirements of FQHCS but they do not receive grant funding from BPHC.
-However, they do benefit from enhanced reimbursement under the Prospective Payment System (PPS), the 340B Drug Pricing program.
+However, they do benefit from enhanced reimbursement under the Prospective Payment System (PPS), and access to the 340B Drug Pricing program.
 You will find more information on the FQHC Look-Alike Program here.

 Requesting a Letter of Support

-The KPCA is happy to provide letters of support for qualified grant applications.
+The KPCA will provide letters of support for qualified grant applications.
 Please provide the following information with your letter of support request

 - Organization name and type